JBDCE/AdventOfCode2023/Readme.md

 17.12.
 Ah I made a mistake.
 I need to check the std::string.find() function is passed the cursor location to ensure that i get the last digits as well.
 Otherwise I only get the first digit right.
 I got the solution correctly now.
 LL: Set up file input as a comand line argument.
 Recompiling in C++ is a pain otherwise.
 Also maybe I should look into setting up a Makefile?
 Perhaps for some other day.

+19.12.
+Makefiles are quite a conundrum indeed.
+Especially when writing it for a windows build target.
+Windows does not know rm.
+And del does not understand filepaths with regular slashes requiring backslashes instead.
+Spent way too long trying to create a generic makefile.
+I just wrote a short one instead.
+Next time i can finally get back to actually coding.